viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

     The interface **QueryEntityResult** and proposed default implementation **AbstractQueryEntityResult** should be used for each answer which is an entity (with an id, a type and optionally but preferably a last modification time)

-The interface **QueryCollectionResult** can be used to return a list of some other unit result answers.
+The interface **QueryCollectionResult** can be used to return a list of some other unit response answers.

 The abstract class **AbstractQueryCollectionResult** is provided as a default implementation of the list methods required by the **QueryCollectionResult** interface.